hikarunukui/hikarunukui.github.io/README.md

 ## Working paper
 - Deep Cultural Roots of Radical Right Support: Evidence from Switzerland
 - Activating the Environmental Norms: The Effect of Electing a Female Candidate on Agricultural Practices of Farmers

+## Publication
+- Preferences for Female Successors: Evidence from a Survey Experiment among Japanese Local Politicians (with Yoshikuni Ono and Hirofumi Miwa).
+Accepted, *Electoral Studies*.